kiprotect/dwork/README.md

     make setup

-The following sections are only relevant for developers of Algoneer, if you are a user you can disregard them.
+The following sections are only relevant for developers of Dwork, if you are a user you can disregard them.

 ## Running tests

-Algoneer comes with automated code formatting via black, static type analysis via mypy and testing via py.test / unittest.
+Dwork comes with automated code formatting via black, static type analysis via mypy and testing via py.test / unittest.
 You can run all of the above with a single make command: